 Sketches of Pliego.

-La Verdadera Política de los Hombres de Distinción.
+My italic Q came from La Verdadera Política de los Hombres de Distinción.
 1732.
 Valerio de Borxa y Loaiso.

 To cover today’s needs, Pliego includes five weights with matching italics.
 Designed and engineered for continuous reading, the Book, Regular and Medium weights will perform at their best under 14 points.
 However, don’t be scared to use for headlines and titles: because of its quirky details and calligraphic flavour, Pliego’s personality is accentuated when enlarged.

 With an extensive Latin character set, Pliego covers a wide amount of Latin-based languages, including Latin Plus encoding and Vietnamese support.

 Every font includes small caps, ligatures, swashes, old style, lining, proportional and tabular figures, superscript, subscript, numerators, denominators, and fractions.